What is Askja and where is it?

 We then head to Dyngjufjöll, where the Askja caldera is, but first we stop at Dreki hut to have lunch (there are no shops in the highland so please bring a lunch with you).
 After our lunch, we drive to Vikraborgir craters where we start our 2,4km walk to the crater Víti and the Lake of Askja.
 Vikraborgir are the craters where the NASA Apollo mission astronauts’ training took place in 1965 and 1967.

 Since 2014 I’ve made over 130 trips to Askja, and it always brings me great joy and happiness to be able to show this unique area to my guests.
-The summer 2015 I went more than 30 times and was still going until the first snowstorm of the winter closed the highland roads to Askja.
 Normally the highland roads open in the end of June, and are open until the first snowstorm of the winter (it can be as early as early September).

 - Departures are optional: Pick up at your selected location near Laugar, or the Mývatn area.

 - Departure time is on request but I prefer not later than 7:45am since the duration of the tour is is normally around 11-12 hours.